siliunobi/DNS-Maude/README.md

 ## Setup

-This setup (entire repo) was tested on a macOS system (10.15 Catalina).
+This artifact was successfully tested on a macOS system (10.15 Catalina).
 Currently, this is the only OS where both the Maude docker and the testbed work.
 The Maude docker (`Dockerfile-maude`) has been tested successfully as well on Windows (10) and Linux (Ubuntu 20.x).

 Docker will be used to run and execute the Maude experiments and the actual real implementation tests (located in a framework called `testbed`).
 It can as well run the plotting functions to get plots similar to the ones of the paper.

-Four files are required for the setup:
+Four main files are required for the setup:
 - [script.sh](script.sh) : installs Docker and takes care of the setup, runs also the Maude docker, testbed and plot.py
 - [Dockerfile-maude](Dockerfile-maude): environment setup for Maude
 - [script-maude-allOSes.sh](script-maude-allOSes.sh): script to run Maude experiment (within Docker or not, see below)